neggles/cm4io-fan/README.md

 ```
 sudo apt install dkms
 ```
-2. Download the latest release from the releases page, and install it:
+2. Download the latest source .tar.gz from the releases page
+3. Untar it to `/usr/src/cm4io-fan-<version>` and run the dkms install:
 ```
+tar -xzvf cm4io-fan-0.1.0.tar.gz -C /usr/src/
-sudo apt install ./cm4io-fan.dpkg
+sudo dkms install cm4io-fan/0.1.0
 ```
-3. Add this line to your /boot/config.txt (adjust the rpm values for your specific fan, defaults are 3500 / 5500) and reboot.
+4. Add this line to your /boot/config.txt (adjust the rpm values for your specific fan, defaults are 3500 / 5500) and reboot.
    See below for more config options.
 ```
 dtoverlay=cm4io-fan,minrpm=1000,maxrpm=5000